ddcroft73/email-service-v2/readme.md

 [Redis](https://redis.io) <br>
 [Docker Compose](https://docs.docker.com/compose/) <br>
 [Celery Flower](https://flower.readthedocs.io/en/latest/index.html)<br>
-Custom Logger.
+Custom Logger
   - Built a logger escpecially designed to work fluently with this application type.
   - Easy to use with self archiving so logs can be kept as reference points for any scenario.
     - INFO
     - ERROR
     - DEBUG
     - WARNING

     For me, this is a better logger than Pythons logger.
-But its not exactly the same.
+But it's not exactly the same.
 Built for a specific use case.

 SMTP Email functionality built using python email wrapped in a simple class.